batmany13/about-me/README.md

 No matter the size of team, setting a purpose and having a vision of what you want is really important.
 It's the sense of direction that people want, will energize the team and most importantly, serve as a guidepost on what you should and shouldn't be working on.

-Toolbelt: Team mission exercise
+Toolbelt: Team mission exercise, identify ["3 uniques"](https://blog.eosworldwide.com/blog/96514/traction-thoughts/uniques/) of the team

 ### Share with the team openly

 Information is not a weapon to use or to hoard but a powerful unifier that unlocks your teams autonomy and building value for your customers.
 This means sharing data good or bad, talking about issues openly so that you can invite people to work together to solve them.
 Don't hide or shield your team, be open about whats going on, they'll figure it out anyways.

 Toolbelt: Have meetings and lunches together, talk about what's going on in an informal setting.
-Also [1x1s](1x1s.md) are very important for this
+Use [1x1s](1x1s.md) to open up to each other

 ### Reward learning